-- Current vehicle permits are required on all vehicles using the area.
+- Required documentation: Current vehicle permits are required on all vehicles using the area.

 - All motor vehicles entering the Park must display a Recreation Passport.

 - All motor vehicles entering the Dunes must also display a Michigan ORV Registration ($26.25), including a state trail permit ($10).
 Learn more about ORV license structure and how to purchase yours here.

 - Parking Lot Vouchers are required on summer weekends and holidays.

 - No alcoholic beverages are allowed throughout the year in and around the ORV Area.